-Overall aim: Online marketplaces and fulfilment service providers should have the same obligation as distributors to verify that importers and manufacturers (when no importer is used) have complied with the req Recommendation Legal Route 1.
+Overall aim: Online marketplaces and fulfilment service problems obligation as distributors to verify that import importer is used) have complied with the requirement. ers and manufacturers (when no Recommendation Legal Route 1.
 Give legal clarity that e-commerce Art 3 (46) 'economic operator' companies are also considered to be should include reference to online economic operators. marketplaces 2.
-Increase clarity on the circumstances in Art 3 (44,45,55 and 56) clarify which e-commerce companies may be that online marketplaces may 'deemed to be' the importer, distributor, or under certain circumstances be dealer considered to be these economic operators 3.
+Increase clarity on the circumstances in Art 3 (44,45,55 and 56) clarify that which e-commerce companies may be online marketplaces may under 'deemed to be' the importer, distributor, or certain circumstances be dealer considered to be these economic operators 3.
 Online marketplaces should also have same Art 25 clarify that online obligations as dealers in ensuring that the marketplaces are considered Product Passport is easily available to their dealers and have the obligations customers. under article 25.
-4. Require online marketplaces to verify that a Add this requirement to Article seller from out of the EU has an economic 29. operator established in the Union. \mathbf{O} EITHER a) The marketplace would not allow SULI the seller to operate until this is verified.
+4. Require online marketplaces to verify that a Add this requirement to Article seller from out of the EU has an economic 29. operator established in the Union.
+EITHER a) The marketplace would not allow the seller to operate until this is verified.
 Or b) The marketplace is deemed to be the distributor in such cases.
 5. Build consistency with other legislation in Art 3 (56) consider whether use of terminology 'dealer' or 'trader' is more consistent with other legislation.
 And clarify the differences